crmne/paolino.me/_posts/2026-05-13-production-experience-cannot-be-hallucinated.md

 "I've replaced the article entirely."

 It was a long article.
-The replacement appeared in under an hour.
+The completely rewritten replacement appeared in a few minutes.
 The fake method names were replaced with real ones, but the posture stayed the same: "RubyLLM in production", "what tutorials skip", "streaming failures", "provider fallback", "token budgets."

 The method names got real.
 The experience didn't.